Meet the Board of NITA

-Vice President - email: email@example.com
+Secretary - email: email@example.com

+Marlene Monteolivo-Brewer is currently a Nevada Certified Court Interpreter.
+She worked as an interpreter for the Las Vegas Metropolitan Police Department for four plus years.
+Marlene’s interpreting experience dates back to Southern California where, in Ventura, she worked as an interpreter for several law firms.
 Marlene holds a Master’s degree in educational Psychology, Counseling and Guidance from CSUN and a Certificate on Public Relations from UNLV.
 Marlene has an extensive career in Communications dating back over twenty years.
 She pioneered, produced and anchored the first newscast in Spanish in Nevada for Telemundo.
 For the last 19 years, she has authored the column “La Perspectiva Monteolivo” in El Mundo Newspaper, a weekly publication in Las Vegas.
 Up to the present, she produces and hosts the program “Radio la Voz de Nevada” on KENO 1460 AM, where she interviews government dignitaries and interprets simultaneously or consecutively as needed on the air.

 Maria C. Davis